matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Transactions/matrixone-transaction-overview/optimistic-transaction.md

 ### Example

-The following is an example of optimistic concurrency, showing you how MatrixOne resolves concurrency conflicts.
+The following is an example of optimistic concurrency, showing how MatrixOne resolves concurrency conflicts.

 1. At 1:00 PM, User 1 reads a row from the database with the following value: